UtrechtUniversity/icat-database-checker/README.md

 By default, the script only displays (potential) issues.
 Use the -v (verbose mode) switch to print additional information about which checks are performed.

+# Experimental scripts for fixing issues

+* gen\_cmd\_fix\_inconsistent\_paths: generates commands for trimming and re-replicating data objects that a copy with an inconsistent path on consumer resource.
+It assumes that all data objects have an undamaged copy on the provider(!).